Posts

 Your calories burned during a 30 minute indoor cycling class will vary based on a variety of factors, including your weight, age, gender, and as mentioned, the intensity of your workout.
 As a general reference, though, average riders report 250-400 calories burned in one 30 minute class.

-Over time, you may notice that as your stamina and endurance increase, and that your 30 minutes of indoor cycling is no longer physically challenging.
+Over time, you may notice that as your stamina and endurance increase, and that your 30 minutes of indoor cycling in Grand Rapids is no longer physically challenging.
 If that occurs, try bumping up your cycling sessions to 45 or 60 minutes!

 Maximizing Your 30 Minute Indoor Cycling Workout